-This course provides a series of math topics for students to select from based on their needs.
+This algebra course provides a series of math topics for students to select from based on their needs.
 It can be used for math acceleration, remediation or to supplement existing curriculum.
 Each topic begins with a pre-assessment from which a personal learning path is developed for the student.
 Based on the pre-assessment, the learning path includes refreshers on concepts students may have forgotten and lessons on concepts the student has not yet mastered.
 The learning path does not require students to complete lessons on concepts the student has mastered.
+Completion time varies per student.

-This offering is not an algebra course or a replacement for an algebra course.
+Note: This offering does not replace a required algebra course.

 Students will demonstrate an understanding of exponents by solving problems with integer exponents; simplifying exponential expressions using properties of exponents; and working with scientific notation.
 Students will also demonstrate an understanding of polynomials by using polynomial terminology; simplifying and evaluating polynomials; performing operations involving multiple polynomials with one or multiple variables; and evaluating polynomials.